Updated on May 23, 2018 by UpGuard

 Unfortunately, this particular question is complicated as the answer may vary per organization and industry.
 Universally, however, it starts with embracing the concept of digital resilience.
 In a nutshell, digital resilience—as succinctly put by Gartner's Peter Firstbrook, is about "absorbing the punches and bouncing back from the big things while accepting certain risks for the achievement of success.”
-Given the impossibility of completely ridding an organization of cyber risk, the best chance a firm has for survival in the brave new digital economy is taking measured risks in order to realize opportunities and competitive advantages.
+Given the impossibility of completely ridding an organization's entire web presence of cyber risk, or of external partners from third-party vendor risk, the best chance a firm has for survival in the brave new digital economy is assessing vendor risk ahead of time and taking measured risks in order to realize opportunities and competitive advantages.

 Digital Resilience Prerequisites

 So what does it take for a firm to achieve digital resilience?
 Looking to other mature industries that deal in high risk can help shed some light on the matter.
 The rise of the automobile has no doubt propelled society forward, but at the cost of many lives; despite this, motorway accidents and fatalities are at most an afterthought of the daily commute.
 Consumers and businesses can enjoy the benefits of modern transportation through instruments that effectively manage risk—these are, of course, the various types of insurance coverage available (and are in most cases required by law).
 These products enable customers offset the high cost of automotive risk in exchange for premium payments.

 The occasional cost of living resiliently.
 Source: Thue / Wikimedia Commons.